Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     :   Reference to the inverse property

     `is_data_property: bool`
-    :   Check if property is data property.
+    :   Check if a property is a data property.

         Returns
         -------
         is_data_property: bool
-            True if property is data property, False otherwise.
+            True if a property is a data property, False otherwise.

     `kind: knowledge.base.ontology.PropertyType`
     :   Kind of the property.